egzumer/uv-k5-firmware-custom/README.md

 Please note that the Quansheng uv-k radios are not professional quality transceivers, their performance is strictly limited, somewhat below that of a decent transceiver.
 The RX front end has no track-tuned band pass filtering at all, and so are wide band/wide open to any and all signals over a wide frequency range.
-Using the radio in high intensity RF environments will nearly always destroy your reception, the receiver simply doesn't have a great dynamic range, though are quite sensitive (weak signal wise).
+Using the radio in high intensity RF environments will nearly always destroy your reception, the receiver simply doesn't have a great dynamic range, which means distorted AM audio with strong received signals, there is nothing more anyone can do in firmware/software to stop that happening once the RX gain adjustment I do (AM fix) reaches the hardwares limit.

 Saying that, they are nice toys for the price, fun to play with.